justinmklam/pycascades-2019/conference-notes.md

 By Paul Watts

 + Pytest fixtures help reuse test setup logic
-+ Look into ways to test API calls
++ TODO: Look into ways to test API calls
 + Tests should be formatted in arrange, act, and assert blocks.
 Makes tests easier to read and write
-+ Unrelated: Look into type hints for function declarations.
-Colon in argument input?
 + With fixtures, arrange is just done in the function input
 + However, not all setup can be fixtures.
 If too complex or not reused
 + Mocks and fixtures work well together
-+ Look into pytest.mark.parametrize
++ TODO: Look into pytest.mark.parametrize

 Property based testing
-+ Check out hypothesis.works (it's the go to testing framework/library for this type of testing)
++ TODO: Check out hypothesis.works (it's the go to testing framework/library for this type of testing)
 + You make statements based on how the code should work
 + Pytest is drop in replacement for Django
 + Not all tests fit within property based test mode (the other type is called example based test)